charmander/splash/README.md

 ======

 Splash is a Tumblr web client.
 It aims to be secure and readable, and uses no JavaScript.
-It connects to `api.tumblr.com` over HTTPS, avoiding DNS leakage.
+It connects to `api.tumblr.com` over HTTPS, keeping the names of Tumblr blogs being browsed out of DNS queries and SNI.

 Installation